Alan-Cha/multiple-endpoints-article/README.md

 The trigger object definition is a combination of the name, namespace, and the group-version-resource (GVR) metadata of the trigger object, in this case `routeguide`, `default`, and GVR `apps`, `deployments`, and `v1`, respectively.

 The experiment is a gRPC SLO validation test on the `routeguide` service that is described in greater detail [here](https://iter8.tools/0.13/tutorials/load-test-grpc/).
 This Iter8 experiment is composed of three tasks, `ready`, `grpc`, and `assess`.
 The `ready` task will ensure that the `routeguide` deployment and service are running.
 The `grpc` task will generate load for the specified endpoints, `getFeature` and `listFeatures`, and collect latency and error-related metrics.
+In addition, thanks to the `warmup` parameter, the `grpc` task will only begin to send load after five seconds to ensure that the application has had enough time to run fully functionally.
 Lastly, the `assess` task will ensure that the error count is 0 for both endpoints and the mean latency is less than 50 and 100 milliseconds for `getFeature` and `listFeatures`, respectively.
 In addition, the runner is set to job as this will be a [single-loop experiment](https://iter8.tools/0.11/getting-started/concepts/#iter8-experiment).

 ### Observe experiment